Shenandoah Valley Road Trip

 Dinosaur Land is kitschy family fun.
 This roadside attraction in White Post is home to some 50 life-sized dinosaur statues made out of fiberglass.
 It’s a sculpture park of prehistoric creatures — even some that kids may climb on.
 It has been attracting visitors for more than 50 years, so they are doing something right.
 Closed Thursdays.

 The Family Drive-In Theatre in Stephens City opened in 1956.
 Moviegoers from near and far come to enjoy this all-American blast from the past.
-You can help them by contributing to their screen restoration fund.
+Buy a ticket and make a contribution to their screen restoration fund.
 Beleive me, watching a movie under the stars is completely different from seeing the same film at a multiplex.
 From the excellent food served at the concession stand to the on-site playground for active kids, this is retro family entertainment at its finest.

 Dining on a Shenandoah Vally road trip through Virginia